Gothic – new music for silent film at the BFI

 This evening of live music for silent gothic treasures from the BFI National Archive was performed at BFI, Southbank, in 2013.

 I brought together a small ensemble including Jenny Angliss (vocals), Bela Emerson (‘cello), Stephen Hiscock (percussion) and electronic musician Paul Snowdon (aka Time Attendant).
 Working with Stuart Brown, Programmes Director, and Bryony Dixon, curator of silent film, we selected around a dozen, rarely seen treasures from the vaults and accompanied them live on the BFI stage.
 The films, all made before 1930, mixed romance with ancient ruins, witchcraft, transfigurations, hellscapes and many other gothic tropes.

-Jon Brooks also joined us in spirit, contributing a pre-recorded electronic score for Segondo du Chomon’s stencil coloured cinematic trip La légende du fantôme.
+Cate Brooks (The Advisory Circle) also joined us in spirit, contributing a pre-recorded electronic score for Segondo du Chomon’s stencil coloured cinematic trip La légende du fantôme.
 The evening was directed by Emma Kilbey.